Shivam-0407/REACT/README.md

 #REACT Contents 🚀

-#Ep-01 -Contains Detatiled Description of React Works behind the scenes
+#Ep-01 -Contains Detatiled Description of how React Works behind the scenes